 As we have noted throughout our guide, leaving your money in a traditional bank account will not only result in interest yields of sub-0.1%, but you’ll end up losing money when you factor in inflation.
 With that being said, Treasury Inflation-Protected Securities (TIPS) might be able to help if your primary goal is to protect your money from the threats of inflation.

 TIPS operates in a very similar fashion to US Treasury Bonds, insofar that they are backed by the US Government.
 Moreover, you will receive interest payments every six months, with the amount depending on the current rate of inflation.

 It is important to note that you will not actually grow your money in the truest form by investing in TIPS.
 Instead, your money will stay in-line with the rate of inflation at all times.
-This means that were a period of deflation to occur, your principal amount will go down.
+It’s important to note that investor will never be paid less than their original principal (investment) when TIPS mature.

 The final short term investment that we would like you to consider is that of reducing your debt liabilities.
 Think of it like this.
 Let’s say that you have a lump sum of money and you decide to place it in a risk-free CD Account.
-In doing so, you might make 2% APY on your investment.
-As great as this is, what happens if you have outstanding debts on your student loan or credit cards?
+In doing so, you might make 1.5% APY on your investment.
+As great as this is, what happens if you have outstanding debts on your loans or credit cards?

 The reality is that the interest payments on these debt liabilities will ultimately make your CD Account investment redundant.
 In other words, although on the one hand you are growing your lump-sum investment, your overall wealth is still going in the wrong direction for as long as you are required to pay interest on your debts!

 With that being said, it is well worth considering targeting your debt obligations before engaging in a short term investment plan.
 In clearing your debts in their entirety, you can then proceed to realize your investment goals.